getnikola/nikola/docs/manual.rst

 see a bigger image, thanks to the excellent `baguetteBox
 <https://feimosi.github.io/baguetteBox.js/>`_.
 If don’t want this behavior, add an
 ``.islink`` class to your link.
-(The behavior is caused by ``<a class="image-reference">`` if you need to use it outside of galleries and reST thumbnails.)
+(The behavior is caused by ``<a class="reference">`` if you need to use it outside of galleries and reST thumbnails.)

 The gallery pages are generated using the ``gallery.tmpl`` template, and you can